luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 + You must configure your **domain name to point to your local IP address**.
 This domain name must be luicasad.42.fr.

-Despite that Alpine Linux has a `setup-hostname` command, the result does not affects /etc/hosts
+Despite Alpine Linux having a `setup-hostname` command, the result does not affect `etc/hosts` .

 ```bash
 / # setup-hostname